micro-lc/micro-lc/README.md

 docker build -t miaplatform/microlc .
 ```

-to build the docker container for the frontend and than inside the `main` directory
+to build the docker container for the frontend, and then inside the `root` directory

 ```shell
 docker build -f packages/be-config/Dockerfile -t miaplatform/microlc-config-manager .